Lui332/FindUtility/README.md

 # FindUtility
-Simplified version of the 'fingd' command on Linux/Unix like systems
+Simplified version of the 'find' command on Linux/Unix like systems